 'I suppose so.
 But it does seem very unfair.'

-I also think it isn't fair.
-I don't write characters who are represented as "good" or "evil" and I don't particularly like to read about them either.
-There are characters I know who are interpreted or seen as evil but that doesn't necessarily mean that they blatantly are.
+I don't set out to write characters who are represented as flat out "good" or "evil" because I don't particularly like to read about them.
+There are characters I know who are interpreted or seen as evil, but their own perceptions - regardless of whether they are empathetic - should be multidimensional.

-I'm inclined to want to read "satisfying endings" which I'll admit sometimes means I am a sucker for a happy one.
-What it usually means, though, is that I am pleased with the outcome.
+Rather than "happy" endings, I'm inclined to want to read "satisfying" ones, which I'll admit sometimes means I am a sucker for a happy one.
+What it usually means is that I am pleased with the outcome.

 The story might end on a sour note but the message is strong and impacting.